Wal8800/wal8800.github.io/docs/_posts/2023-03-15-how-to-write-plain-code.markdown

   # post processing on the model result to derive the fruit
 ```

 The comments should be a high level description of what needs to be done and arrange the comments in logical order.
-For example, having cheap validation steps before expensive query or data creation logic to avoid extra computation.
+For example, having validation steps before expensive query or data creation logic to avoid extra computation.

 This approach provides opportunities for us to think about what is needed in the function.
 Furthermore, it encourages reasoning about the overall structure of the function upfront.
 Once we are happy with the high level comments, we can fill in the implementation under each comment.

 After the implementation is done, we can remove the comments.
 In some cases, those comments can become a high level summary for the related code block.
-For instances:
+For example:

 ```python
 # prepare fruits to be served on a plate.